-While there are a few exclusions from the full PDSA in this assessment, our team still coordinates select participants to plan and schedule the execution of individual interviews with participants involved in the assessment.
-This process will be a higher level approach than a full PDSA, and may not include as many details or metrics.
+While there are a few exclusions from the full DTA in this assessment, our team still coordinates select participants to plan and schedule the execution of individual interviews with participants involved in the assessment.
+This process will be a higher level approach than a full DTA, and may not include as many details or metrics.
 This assessment is still an excellent tool to explore your current business functions and define a roadmap to success.

 Digital Manufacturing Assessment (DMA)

 The Digital Manufacturing Assessment evaluates the overall state of your current product development systems regarding IoT initiatives, provides broad organizational visibility to improvement initiatives and identifies an IoT solution roadmap to help you determine the very first steps you should take on your digital transformational journey.

 After evaluating your current manufacturing practices and operations, our experts will identify the best opportunities for growth that align with your corporate goals.
 When Kimray did a DMA with our team, they were able to recognize technology and solutions that would integrate with their current processes and also propel them to the next level in production.
 Together we developed a strategic roadmap that enhanced their processes.